AnjanaJainTom/MySQL/README.md

 Created 2 tables Country and Persons.
 Performed various steps to query the data
 # Assignment 5
 Created 2 tables Country and Persons.
 Performed various steps for Sorting and Grouping data.
+# Assignment 6
+Created 2 tables Country and Persons.
+Performed various steps using Joins and Union.
+# Assignment 7
+Created 2 tables Country and Persons.
+Performed various steps using Functions.